huygia12/smart-parking-system-site/README.md

 ||

 FE for **Smart Parking System**.
-This project uses React, Typescript and Vitejs.
+This project uses React, Typescript, Socket client and Vitejs.

 **_CT6_**